orbeon/orbeon-forms-doc/form-runner/api/other/run-form-background.md

 </property>
 ```

+### Disabling formula evaluation

+[SINCE Orbeon Forms 2021.1]

+The following URL parameters, passed to the service, allow disabling the evaluation of some categories of formulas when the form runs:

+- `disable-default=true`: disable the evaluation of initial values
+- `disable-calculate=true`: disable the evaluation of calculated values
+- `disable-relevant=true`: disable the evaluation of visibility values

 ### Update existing data

 The following example updates existing instance data with the current time for the form `acme/sales` and saves it to the database when the service is called with `/fr/service/acme/sales/edit/$document`, where `$document` represents an existing form data document id: